GeenenTijd/grunt-tinyimg/readme.md

 Optimize PNG, JPEG, SVG images with grunt task.
 This plugin uses pngquant for png images, mozjpeg for jpegs and svgo for svg files.

-The reason this plugin is created is because of most plugins either don't compress the images or are terribly slow.
+The reason this plugin is created is because most image optimization plugins either don't compress images decently or are terribly slow in doing so.
 The intention is to have a fast compression plugin without bells and whistles.

 ## Install